Skip to main content

 Even if you book a flight that arrives hours before the final call for embarkation, one flight delay could cause you to miss the ship; they won't wait for you.

-Years ago, my family was scheduled to fly from North Carolina to Orlando on the morning of our Disney Cruise.
+Years ago, my family was scheduled to fly from North Carolina to Orlando on the morning of our Disney cruise.
 We ended up sleeping through our alarms and flat-out missing the flight.
 I remember the sheer panic of my parents as they loaded the car, shoved my sister and me inside, and took off driving.
 We barely arrived on time and learned our lesson!
 From then on, we always left the day before departure.

 Read more: The costly cruising mistake newbies make planning their first cruise